-Hosted by the Australian Research Council Training Centre for Innovative Bioengineering, the innovation challenge featured talks by Dr Karl Kruszelnicki, Cochlear’s Head of Global Clinical Affairs Dr Mary Beth Brinson, and the Sydney Nano Institute’s Professor Benjamin Eggleton.
+Hosted by the Australian Research Council Training Centre for Innovative Bioengineering, the innovation challenge featured talks by Dr Karl Kruszelnicki, Cochlear’s Head of Global Clinical Affairs Dr Mary Beth Brinson, and the University of Sydney Nano Institute’s Professor Benjamin Eggleton.

 The students were mentored by experts working in academia and the biomedical industry, which included the University of Sydney’s Professor Hala Zreiqat, event chair and second year student Yohaann Ghosh, and a multidisciplinary team of undergraduate students and research fellows.